karthivap20/ModernRobotics/README.md

 Some libraries built on ours:
 * [tf_rbdl](https://github.com/junhyeokahn/tf_rbdl#tf_rbdl), which refactors the Python version using the package `tensorflow`.

-Any contribution is welcomed but the maintenance team for this library here doesn't vouch for the reliability of those projects.
+Any contribution is welcome but the maintenance team for this library here doesn't vouch for the reliability of those projects.